tony-albanese/tony-albanese/README.md

 I have just completed the intensive Full Stack Developer Program at Code Institute and am looking forward to starting my career in tech.
 I expect the final marks in a few weeks time.

 ### Current Project(s)
 I am currently taking a deeper dive into the technology I was exposed to during my training at Code Institute.
 In particular, I am looking into the more advanced features of Django including authorization and channels as well as the more advanced concepts of JavaScript and sharing what I have learned on [Codu](https://www.codu.co/).
+Further, I am researching how to to integrate ChatGPT-4 into some of my projects.

 ### Past Projects
 + A website in pure HTML and CSS to help IB Computer Science students master the Paper 3 exam.